UniMath/agda-unimath/src/metric-spaces/uniformly-continuous-functions-metric-spaces-WIP.lagda.md

 A [function](metric-spaces.functions-metric-spaces.md) `f` between [metric spaces](metric-spaces.metric-spaces.md) `X` and `Y` is
-{{#concept "uniformly continuous" Disambiguation="function between metric spaces" WDID=Q741865 WD="uniform continuity" Agda=is-uniformly-continuous-map-Metric-Space-WIP}}
+{{#concept "uniformly continuous" Disambiguation="function between metric spaces" WDID=Q741865 WD="uniform continuity" Agda=is-uniformly-continuous-function-Metric-Space-WIP}}
 if there exists a function `m : ℚ⁺ → ℚ⁺` such that for any `x : X`, whenever `x'` is in an `m ε`-neighborhood of `x`, `f x'` is in an `ε`-neighborhood of `f x`.
 The function `m` is called a modulus of uniform continuity of `f`.